Originally posted June 21, 2013:

 Then Ellis said something that would go down in the Annals of History at Horseshoe Lake.
 He told the electrician to change out the fuse. — Ok.
 Stop and think about this for a minute.
 The room where the collector rings are is normally dark, so all they can see is this turbine shaft in front of them and it looked like it was standing still.
 Forget the roar of the spinning turbine and just chalk it up to a loud fan running.

 Luckily the electrician wasn’t lulled into a false sense of security and didn’t put his hand forward to remove the fuse.
 That would have easily have been the last thing he would have ever done (as a live human being). — There has to be a good murder mystery plot involving a strobe light.
+Maybe dealing with a running fan that looks like it is standing still because someone sets up a strobe light.
 I’m sure one of the great writers at WordPress can come up with one.
-I can think of a couple myself.
+I can think of a couple myself – like the ones I have just mentioned.

 Anyway, when Ellis Rook told me how he fixed the telephone computer problems by rebooting the computer, this story flashed through my mind for about 3 seconds.
 I think I put my hands in my back pocket just for safe keeping.